beemmess/FlaskDataprocessing/README.md

            ├── __init__.py
            └── ...
 ```
 This application scales pretty well, the structure is organized so that only few things are needed to be done to add new API's and business logic.
-In `apis/__init__.py`, we only need follow the Step-By-Step quide that is later on, and then add and import the new namespace to the list as seen here below, then new API's entrypoints are available.
+If you follow the Step-By-Steb guide later on, then we only need to import and add the namespace to the list in `apis/__init__.py` as seen here in the script here below.

 ```py
 from flask_restplus import Api